xiyuyi-at-LLNL/pysofi/README.md

 After starting jupyter notebook, switch kernel to current environment by clicking "Kernel -> Change kernel -> pysofi" from the jupyter notebook dropdown menu.

+The work performed by Xiyu Yi is supported under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.